vertexbz/klipper-macro-power-pack/README.md

 # klipper-macro-power-pack

 Reload all your macros without restarting Klipper!

-And get more from jinja templates?
+And get more from macro templates.

+By default this extension runs in "purist" mode - enables only macro reload, but following additional features for macro templates can be enabled in configuration:
+- do and loopcontrols jinja extensions
+- boolean filters
+- direct access to printer object
+- global variables

 ## Installation